 Congressmen, United States — Steny Hoyer, Class of 1963, because the highest ranking Terrapin in the U.S. House of Representatives on November 16, 2006, when he was elected as the House Majority Leader under Speaker Nancy Pelosi.

 Cooperative Extension Service — Maryland became a formal member of the Cooperative Extension network in 1916, when the General Assembly passed legislation establishing the headquarters of the state's Cooperative Extension Service at the Maryland Agricultural College.
 For more information, visit the University of Maryland Extension website.

 Coast Guard Cutter — The U.S. Coast Guard commissioned a cutter named the Terrapin on March 23, 2006, in Bellingham, WA.
 The crew of the cutter has responsibility for performing search and rescue missions, fishery patrosl, law enforcement, drug and migrant interdiction, and homeland security duities up to 200 miles offshore.
 There is no known connection between the cutter's name and the university's mascot.

 Counseling Center — Originally established as part of the Department of Psychology in 1938, the Counseling Center became a separate administrative unit in 1955.
-Thomas Magoon, who head the center from 1955 to 1988, was it's first director.
+Thomas Magoon served as the center's first director from 1960 to 1988.

 Curling — A winter Olympic sport involving a 42.5 pound stone slid along the ice as players wield brooms to guide its passage.
 Former Terrapin and NFL football player Vernon Davis was named the honorary captain of the U.S. Curling Team for the 2010 Winter Olympics in Vancouver, British Columbia, Canada.